Are Michigan Casinos Currently Open?

 - No self-serve buffets

-A handful of the state’s tribal casinos have already reopened.
-Tribal casinos are on sovereign land, they are not legally bound by the same rules as state casinos.
+A handful of the state’s tribal casinos reopened before August 5.
+Tribal casinos are on sovereign land.
+Therefore, they are not legally bound by the same rules as state casinos.
 Tribal casinos had voluntarily chosen to remain closed out of caution during the first two months of the pandemic.

 State Casino Reopenings In Michigan

 Michigan’s three state-licensed casinos are beholden to state law and fall under the rules laid out by Gov. Whitmer’s executive order.

 |Greektown Casino||August 5|

 |MGM Grand Detroit||August 5|

 The majority of casinos in Michigan are tribal-run, 23 in all, and are owned and operated by 12 different federally-recognized Native American tribes.
 Tribal casinos are not bound to follow the same closure requirements as their state-licensed counterparts.

 |Bay Mills Resort & Casino, Brimley||Opened June 12|

 |FireKeepers Casino, Battle Creek||Opened June 1|